Curriculum and Pathways

 Please peruse the tabs below for an overview and highlights of our curriculum.

 During the 17/18 year, the MedPeds residency launched its SAFE (Service, Advocacy, Fellowship, and Engagement) Initiative, which has since been renamed the MN Program in Advocacy and Community Engagement pathway (MAP).
 The goal is to reinforce the idea that advocacy and community engagement are key components of being a physician.
-To supplement individual acts of community service, we are crafting an advocacy rotation plus developing a SAFE pathway within the MedPeds program.
+To supplement individual acts of community service, we are crafting an advocacy rotation plus developing the MAP pathway within the MedPeds program.

 Evaluation and Mentorship

 Formative mentorship and sustainable resident advising and evaluation practices bolster our curriculum.
 The UMN MedPeds residency established its Resident Assessment Committee (RAC) in 2014.
 The primary goal of RAC is to implement a holistic, timely, formative, and sustainable approach toward resident evaluation and development.
 The process is designed to focus as much on identifying and developing strengths within each resident as it is on identifying opportunities for improvement.
 Annual reviews of the RAC by faculty and residents alike demonstrated increased resident satisfaction, and resulted in higher levels of faculty engagement.
 All RAC faculty coaches are MedPeds-trained physicians who possess a diverse array of interests, expertise, and career paths.